CSCfi/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 You can carry out the encryption and upload steps using:

 - **Option 1 - Fi-FEGA upload application**.
-The Fi-FEGA upload application (graphical user interface) can be used to encrypt and upload files or folders automatically to Finnish FEGA.
+The Fi-FEGA upload application (graphical user interface, GUI) can be used to encrypt and upload files or folders automatically to Finnish FEGA.

 or